apify/actor-scraper/web-scraper/README.md

   This feature is useful when debugging your scraper.

-  Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in 2 seconds, in order to avoid excess usage of resources and slowdown of scraping.
+  Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in two seconds, in order to avoid excess consumption of resources and slowdown of the actor.

 - **`setValue(key, data, options): AsyncFunction`**

   Sets a value to the default key-value store associated with the actor run.
-  The key-value store is useful for persisting various data, such as state objects, files etc.
+  The key-value store is useful for persisting named data records, such as state objects, files etc.
   The function is very similar to <a href="https://sdk.apify.com/docs/api/apify#apifysetvaluekey-value-options-promise" target="_blank"><code>Apify.setValue()</code></a>
   function in Apify SDK.

-  Note that there is also the dual `context.getValue(key)` function.
+  To get the value, use the dual function `context.getValue(key)`.

   Example:
   ```ecmascript 6